When managers ignore employees or focus just on their weaknesses, they double the chances for them to become unproductive.

 Around 73% of employees value feedback and consider it essential to their jobs, but only a third of employees report receiving feedback regularly.
 And 69% of employees claim they would put in more effort at work if they felt more recognized.

 It might feel like an awkward habit to develop, but feedback is crucial to a thriving workplace.
-Employees benefit from understanding how their supervisors view their performance, and without regular feedback, most employees will be less engaged and feel less valued.
+Employees benefit from understanding how their supervisors view them – through scheduled performance reviews and regular feedback.
+Without these, employee performance will suffer.

 There are three generally-accepted categories of employee feedback: praise, criticism, and constructive feedback.